raymondlo84/openvino_cpp_demo/README.md

-# openvino_cpp_demo
+# OpenVINO C++ Demo and Showcase
-This will showcase a quick example on how to run OpenVINO Runtime C++ library
+This will showcase a quick example on how to run OpenVINO Runtime C++ library.
+Nothing fancy, just code :)

+Installation Instructions: